mdrobek/PiBell/PiBell-Pi/README.md

 + libc6 - standard c99 libraries (stdio, stdlib, stdbool, string, math, unistd)

 #### Installation
-This section explains how to install PiBell-Pi on your Pi by copying over the executable and all required resource files.
+This section explains how to install PiBell-Pi on your Pi by copying over the pre-compiled executable and all required resource files.

 ##### Setup
 1) Checkout PiBell to your local system (your desktop):
 `cd ~`
 `git clone https://github.com/mdrobek/PiBell.git`
 2) Make sure you have a linux system on your Pi and your Pi has internet access.
 3) If you're not locally working on your Pi, login via ssh.
 4) Open a terminal

 ##### Prepare the environment and run it
 1) Install libc6 and libcurl: